Museum Quest

 Event Schedule:

-• 11:35 am: Families pick up their child(ren) at the Air France counter.
+• 11:30 am: families pick up their child(ren) in front of the museum

-• Easily understand the main ideas in a conversation on a range of topics
+• Understand the main ideas of conversations on a wide range of topics

-Questions about your child’s level?
-Email admissions@efba.us before registration.
+Questions about your child’s French level?
+Email us at admissions@efba.us before registering.

 During the visit, participants should bring: